Revision 22-4; Effective Dec. 12, 2022

 - Form 3056, Office of Primary and Specialty Health Request for Information;

-- Form 3049, Office of Primary and Specialty Health Employment Verification; and
+- Form 3049, Office of Primary and Specialty Health (OPSH) Employment Verification; and

 - Form 3051, Office of Primary and Specialty Health Statement of Self-Employment Income.